tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/tech-background-blockchain.md

 ![Delegated-Proof-of-Stake (DPoS)](./images/delegated-proof-of-stake.png)

 Witnesses are paid fees for creating and validating blocks.
 This economic incentive and a limited number of witnesses lead to competition potentially increasing with each new member.
 In case a witness misbehaves, the network's community can withdraw their votes for a single witness - kind of like firing the witness.
-Witnesses that do no longer hold enough votes lose their income basis.
+Witnesses that no longer hold enough votes lose their income basis.

 Alongside ascribing the role of witnesses to some participants, DPoS networks also elect **"delegates"**.
 Delegates are a group of participants that supervise network governance and performance, and propose changes that are then voted on by the entire network.